watson-developer-cloud/community/watson-assistant/README.md

 Mind that there are two @sys-number values.
 The first one is number of pizzas and the secon one is part of the date recognized as a number.
 The second @sys-number is  overlapped with detected date @sys-date.
 The slot execution algorithm takes into account the fact of overlapping entities and disregards the smaller one (in this case @sys-number:5).
 Therefore, the assignment of the values is correct though there wold be a disambiguation problem without this feature.

-## IBM Cloud Functions integration <a id="actions"></a>

-You can import the [cloud-functions-echo](cloud-functions-echo.json) file to your Watson Assistant (Conversation) instance as a new workspace.
-The workspace contains a dialog with a node that calls the Cloud Functions echo action.
-You can use the "Try it out" pane in the tooling to see how it works.
-See [Making programmatic calls from a dialog node](https://console.bluemix.net/docs/services/conversation/dialog-actions.html) for more information.

 ## Digressions <a id="digressions"></a>

 Import the [digression-showcase.json](digression-showcase.json) file to your Watson Assistant instance as a new workspace.
 The dialog is already populated with some nodes with different digression settings.
-Follow the steps in the [product documentation tutorial](https://console.bluemix.net/docs/services/conversation/tutorial-digressions.html) to test out some scenarios that show how digressions work.
+Follow the steps in the [product documentation tutorial](https://cloud.ibm.com/docs/assistant?topic=assistant-tutorial-digressions) to test out some scenarios that show how digressions work.

 ## Multi-features <a id="adv-dialog1"></a>
 ### Two intents, handlers, pattern entities, counter